scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-30-guide-for-software-engineers-wanting-to-learn-machine-learning.md

 These skills are not common in data scientists.
 They may not care about establishing correctness guarantees of an ML model in a 24x7 production system.
 They typically build batch programs for a given data set.
 It may require significant (re)work and engineering to take it to production.
 You have to adapt your engineer practices to the world of ML.
 You can bring that engineering discipline and rigor to ML.

 Both data scientists and software engineers need to develop a better understanding of the counterpart.
 They must keep moving towards the top-right quadrant.
-That is your compass.
+That is your **compass**.

 ## Adventure Begins